BladeBoles/Beautiful-Vues-Client/README.md

 Update (07/19/20): Did some tutorials on vuex and vue router over the last 2 days.
 Implemented what I learned with some basic routing and a store (with vuex).
 Added the ability to remove favorites.
 App, although still very simple, is now organized and structured more like a production app on the front end.

+To Do:

+1. Add ability to click on image in favorites to view hd
+2. Add ability to add/edit a note to a favorite after creating it
+3. Add ability to generate meme with meme api
+4. Better styling

 ## User Stories: